Interactive kiosks are everywhere.

-Self-service kiosks and out-of-home digital screens are everywhere, from malls to supermarkets to hospitals.
-Across the board, touchscreens are the primary user interfaces for these devices.
+Across the board touchscreens are the primary user interfaces for these devices.

-The result is a self-service kiosk that can still be used as a touchscreen, but which also supports gesture control.
-Customers can use the entire user interface without once touching the screen – instead making their choices with simple mid-air hand movements.
+The result is a self-service kiosk that can be used exactly like a touchscreen, but in mid-air.
+Customers can complete their entire user journey without once touching the screen.
+They can also switch seamlessly between touchscreen and touchless.

 Research shows how digital displays that come to life catch attention, encourage interaction, and increase engagement.